menisadi/proceedings/README.md

 ## TO-DO
 - [ ] Fix the CSV file (only the Parquet works for now)
 - [ ] Convert the notebook into a script
-- [ ] Change authors format to a more convenient one
+- [x] Change authors format to a more convenient one
+- [ ] Seperate process to proper functions

 ## Contributing